KenPowerClassroom/LGame-TeamE/mvp.md

 - Switch turns to player Two
 - If player two has available turns, allow him to do the previous steps, or else the game ends

-## Out Of Scope

-Explicity describe what is not part of MVP

 ## List of stories needed to complete the MVP `aim for 8 stories`

 1. `Create Board` Create the board which contains the game data